-Start with a good quality potting soil and then add drain improving material and substances.
-I also always add drain improving materials like LECA pellets or coarse sand to the very bottom of my pots.
+Start with good quality potting soil and then add drain improving material and substances.
+I also always add drain-improving materials like LECA pellets or coarse sand to the very bottom of my pots.

 If you are planting your rosemary outdoors, raised garden beds can help improve drainage.

-And when I say lots of sun I mean a minimum of 8 hours per day.
+And when I say full sun I mean a minimum of 8 hours per day.

 3. Careful with the watering

 Do not overwater your plant.
 Rosemary prefers a mild dry out to daily and constant watering every time the surface of the soil dries up.